 There are no existing or proposed wilderness areas or ACECs within the existing or proposed B-20 expansion area.
 The BLM also does not currently identify any land within this area as a land with wilderness characteristics (Bureau of Land Management, 2014b).
-The Stillwater Range WSA (NV-030-104) is located to the east and a very small portion is within the proposed B-20 expansion area.
+The Stillwater Range WSA (NV-030-104) is located to the east, and a very small portion is within the proposed B-20 expansion area.
 In an evaluation of the Stillwater Range WSA, the BLM determined that the Stillwater Range WSA no longer contains wilderness characteristics.
-Thus, the BLM recommends releasing the Stillwater Range WSA from further wilderness consideration (Bureau of Land Management, 1991).
-A change to the WSA designation would be through Congressional withdrawal legislation.
+Any change to the WSA designation would presumably be accomplished through Congressional withdrawal legislation.